robotfeeding/feeding-website/content/tutorials/first_steps.md

 This should output a bunch of topics.
 If not, check your `ROS_MASTER_URI` and `ROS_IP` to ensure they are correct.

 ## Launch Teleop the Easy Way
 To do this you need a push button on the front of the car.
+This method turns on teleop whenever you hold the button on teleop.
+By default it is disable.
+The following will enable it.
 First, turn on the car by plugging a battery into the top connector.
 Then connect to the `ROBOT_AP` WIFI network.
 Then ssh into the car.

 {{< highlight bash >}}
 $ ssh robot@10.42.0.1 -X